404diaby/github-user-search/README.md

 # Devfinder

-A simple Github user search app using GitHub API.
+A simple webpage where user can put in anyone's GitHub username and see their profile information.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)